Romans 8:24-25 Commentary

 Sees (991) (blepo) means perceive with your eyes.
 Blepo can denote simple voluntary observation and so mean to look at, behold.
 Many NT uses convey the sense of becoming aware of or taking notice of something, of perceiving or discerning or understanding.

-Paul refers to our hope of salvation as a helmet, symbolizing our divine protection from the blows of doubt that Satan sends to crush our hope (1Th 5:8-note).
+Writing to the saints at Thessalonica who had experienced much tribulation (1Th 1:6), Paul refers to the hope of salvation as a helmet, symbolizing our divine protection from the blows of doubt that Satan sends to crush our hope

-From the outset we looked forward to full and final deliverance from sin, suffering, disease, and death.
-If we had already received these blessings, we wouldn’t be hoping for them.
+The idea is that from the beginning of our salvation we have looked forward to full and final deliverance from sin, suffering, disease, and death (especially as we were taught the truth about these great "hopes").
+If we had already received these blessings, we would not be hoping for them.
 We only hope for what is in the future.

-In other words, in this life we cannot expect to experience the reality of our glorification but only the hope of it.
-But since the believer’s hope is based on God’s promise, the completion of his salvation is more certain by far than anything he sees with his eyes.
-As we shall see later, the believer’s salvation is so secure that his glorification is spoken of in the past tense (Ro 8:30-
+In this life we cannot expect to experience the reality of our glorification but only the hope of it.
+But since the believer’s hope is based on God’s sure Word of promise, the completion of our salvation is more certain than anything we can see with our eyes (cp 2Cor 4:17, 18, 2Cor 5:7).
+In fact as Paul states later in this same chapter, our salvation is so secure that our glorification is spoken of in the past tense (Ro 8:30-note)!
+It's as good as done!

 Romans 8:25 But if we hope for what we do not see, with perseverance we wait eagerly for it.
 (NASB: Lockman)